Mi Gna

 "Mi Gna" was written by Artak Aramyan with added English lyrics by Super Sako and appeared in his 2016 album Love Crimes.
 The song was uploaded to YouTube on August 17, 2016, and without the release of any official music video for the song, it became a huge hit in Armenia, the Armenian diaspora, Turkey, the Arab countries, and elsewhere worldwide.
-The video attracted 50 million views by June 2017, making it the most viewed song on YouTube by Armenian artists, not including songs by American band System of a Down.
+The video attracted 50 million views by June 2017, making it the most viewed song on YouTube by Armenian artists.
 The video has garnered more than 186 million views as of December 2019.